 Wiley X Contour

-A 6-base curve is a lower base, making the sunglasses flatter on your face because the curve is minimal.
+A 6-base curve is a medium base with a minimal curve.
 If you have a high prescription, the flatter base curve will accommodate the stronger correction.
-The lower the base curve, the more light will be let in through the sides of your sunglasses.
+However, the lower the base curve, the more light will be let in through the sides of your sunglasses.
 Fashion and lifestyle sunglasses most often utilize a 6-base curve because their style is just as important, if not more, as their function.

 Costa Half Moon

 The highest wrapped frames on the market are 10-base, typically only found in shield style sunglasses.
-While these may be some of the coolest style wise on the market, they are not available in prescription almost at all.
+While these may be some of the coolest style wise on the market, they are usually not available in prescription.
 There are a few ways around this roadblock, such as Rx inserts, but it varies based on brand and frame style.

-Below are a few examples of 10-base frames, from a side view to see the extent of the side coverage.
+Below is a 10-base frame, with a side view to see the extent of the side coverage.

 Oakley M2 ANSI